APD made 43 arrests on June 3 as records show most protesters are from Georgia

 Of the 425 protesters arrested by APD between May 29 and June 1, only 51 came from outside Georgia.
 Records indicate that 223 of those arrested either lived in Atlanta or in the immediate suburbs such as Decatur, Marietta, and Stone Mountain.
 Arrest records from Tuesday and Wednesday are still pending.

 Those figures contradict the “outside agitator” narrative being spun by law enforcement both here and across the country.
-The destruction caused during protests has been blamed on white supremacists, far-right organizations, and far-left organizations like ANTIFA.
+The destruction caused during protests has been blamed on white supremacists, far-right organizations, and far-left movements like Antifa.

 Atlanta Police Chief Erika Shields blamed the destructive weekend protests on anarchists and a “highly calculated terrorist organization,” while Bottoms labeled the people involved as “disruptors” who had come to the city to cause chaos.